 1. You become a big risk taker

 If you’ve ever witnessed your normally reserved co-worker strip off his shirt or tell your boss where to go after one too many cocktails at the company holiday party, you’re well aware of how drinking can lower inhibitions.
-Getting drunk can cause you to act out of character in a way that’s much worse than having an embarrassing episode by leading you to make risky decisions, such as sliding behind the wheel or having unprotected sex.
+Getting drunk can cause you to act out of character in a way that’s much worse than having an embarrassing episode like sliding behind the wheel or having unprotected sex.

-“You could be a person who has done everything right, but drinking too much on just one occasion can change your life for the worse,” says Dr. Smith.
-“The biggest risk factor when it comes to drinking is making bad decisions, because it increases your odds of contracting an STD, getting a DUI, or ending up in a fight or other violent situation,” says Dr. Smith.
+“You could be a person who has done everything right, but drinking too much on just one occasion can change your life for the worse," Smith says.
+“The biggest risk factor when it comes to drinking is making bad decisions, because it increases your odds of contracting an STD, getting a DUI, or ending up in a fight or other violent situation,” Smith adds.
 Moreover, getting drunk makes you more prone to serious accidents of all kinds.
-Alcohol is to blame for about 60% of fatal burn injuries and drownings, and 40% of fatal falls and car accidents, according to the NIAAA.
+Alcohol is to blame for about 60 percent of fatal burn injuries and drownings, and 40 percent of fatal falls and car accidents, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 It’s also a factor in half of all sexual assaults.

 2. You’re a weekend warrior

-“If you don’t drink daily but are drinking regularly, such as every Friday night, that’s a red flag,” says Dr. Smith.
-While research shows that having about seven alcoholic drinks a week lowers your risk of diabetes and cardiovascular disease, abstaining all week only to guzzle seven pints on a Friday night negates any of alcohol’s potential health benefits.
+“If you don’t drink daily but are drinking regularly, such as every Friday night, that’s a red flag,” Smith says.
+While some Harvard research shows having about seven alcoholic drinks a week lowers your risk of diabetes and cardiovascular disease, abstaining all week only to guzzle seven pints on a Friday night negates any of alcohol’s potential health benefits.